wp-plugins/custom-team-manager/readme.txt

 Use `[cmt-content]`your content here`[/cmt-content]` to show some content before or after shortcode `[team-members]` or `[team-members-profile]` - it'll position the content correctly.

-= Getting `404 Not Found` for single full profile page? =

-If you use single profile on single page and get `404 Not Found` for single full profile page, you need to flush permalink.
-Just go to Dashboard->Settings->Permalink , then click on Save button.
-You don't need anything to change.

 == Screenshots ==